hhucn/dbas/docs/dbas/tests.rst

         return 1 if success else 0

 Please:
-    * replace the name with the choosen name out of 2.
+    * replace the name with the chosen name out of 2.
     * enter a short description
-    * use the *success*-paramter
+    * use the *success*-parameter

 4. Have fun!